annickboel/skills/VUE/VUE-Part4.md

 >         The list is well ordered
 >         An item will be implemented as in a BlogPost component
 >         The BlogPost component is placed in the components directory
->         The BlogPost component displays the publication date, tags, title, summary and a 'Read more link'
+>         The BlogPost component displays the publication date, title, summary and a 'Read more link'

 ## Step 4: Implement the [User Story] Navigate from the list page to the detail page
 >